 Activities will include versions of dictogloss and dictations, using transcriptions of recordings, live listening and the Language Experience Approach.
 The workshop is intended to leave the audience with the sense that they have plenty of tools to use and adapt existing materials, rather than that they always have to create their own lessons from scratch, something which is often daunting and even impractical.

-APPROACHES TO TEACHING GRAMMAR (half day)
+APPROACHES TO TEACHING GRAMMAR (half day workshop)

 Traditional ELT type approaches to teaching grammar are not necessarily a very good fit in the ESOL classroom.
 However, does this mean that we should throw the baby out with the bathwater and not teach grammar at all?
 How is that even possible, when grammar is such a fundamental part of language?
 In this session we will explore the idea of emergent grammar, an approach where the teacher, and students focus on language as it arises.
 We will look at what this means in practice, and how teachers can also apply the ideas to more traditional ways of planning lessons, to find a middle ground they and the students feel comfortable with.